Tell us about yourself.

 What You’ve Learned:

-What has been your most significant “lightbulb” moment since you entered the industry?
+What has been your most significant “lightbulb” moment since you started using drones in your work?

 Is there a tip you learned you would like to share with other women in the industry?